eclipse-archived/codewind-che-plugin/README.md

     - The `filewatcherd` daemon watches for changes in each user's project and communicates with Codewind, letting it know to start a build if required.
     - For more information on `filewatcherd`, see [eclipse/codewind-filewatchers](https://github.com/eclipse/codewind-filewatchers).

+## Installing Codewind on Eclipse Che

+To install Codewind on Eclipse Che, please consult [Installing and Using Codewind on Kubernetes](https://www.eclipse.org/codewind/installoncloud.html)

 ## Developing